nsat/oort-agent/documentation/spire-linux-agent/intro.md

 * [Data Pipeline API](../space-services-user-guide/index.html) - Allows users to send and receive files via ISLs or ground based contacts.

+Note: The Spire Linux Agent was formally know as the OORT Agent.
+The OORT name is still referenced in SDK modules and process names.

 # Components

 In addition to the Spire Linux Agent code, Spire provides SDKs to facilitate communication between payload